 Remember: recycling is the last resort in the waste reduction process (reduce, reuse, recycle).
 If you can’t recycle an item, that means you need to focus on reducing its usage and/or repurposing it.

 Reusing your own bottles.
 Small local pharmacies have allowed me to bring back my bottles when I need a refill.
 That enables them to use the same bottle over and over for me.
 In theory, one bottle could easily last you decades on a monthly prescription.
-I don’t know if big box pharmacies will do this – if you have insurance with co-pays, you’ll pay the same wherever you fill your prescriptions (except on those drugs where Target has a $4 co-pay), so in most cases you will get better service and more careful reviews of your medications from a small business.
+I don’t know if big box pharmacies will do this – if you have insurance with co-pays, you’ll pay the same wherever you fill your prescriptions, so in most cases you will get better service and more careful reviews of your medications from a small business.
 That’s in my experience, anyway.

 So this is one really great way to maximize a prescription bottle’s usefulness before it goes to the landfill and save lots of other bottles from needing to be used, which eventually results in fewer of these non-recyclable bottles being produced in the first place.
 If everyone with a regular prescription did this, just imagine the reduction in the number of these bottles that would be manufactured.